Frequently Asked Questions

 What is a birth assistant?

 She is someone who attends your birth to assist the midwife.
 Just as someone giving birth at the hospital would have both an OB (or CNM) and a nurse, a home birth client is attended by both a CNM (me) and a Birth Assistant.
 This is not the same thing as a doula.
 The birth assistant helps with labor and postpartum support, vital signs, charting, and is trained to assist the midwife in the event of an emergency.
-You will need to hire a birth assistant that works with me.
+Your birth package includes a birth assistant.

 Can I have a doula at my home birth?